 The City of El Paso shall employ all available efforts to convert El Paso Electric to municipal ownership.
 In consultation with the Climate Director, the City Manager shall provide the City Council with an annual report to describe the feasibility of converting El Paso Electric into a municipal electric company, including any actions required to advance this objective.
-Section
+Measure G shall be placed on the ballot in the form of the following proposition: